The Hobbie Lab

 - the influence of plant species on biogeochemical processes.

-In the area of global change, I aim to understand how global nutrient cycles affect carbon cycling; how variation in biodiversity, atmospheric carbon dioxide, nitrogen inputs, and precipitation influence grassland ecosystems; and how warming alters community and ecosystem processes at the southern boreal-temperate forest ecotone.
+In the area of global change, I aim to understand how global nutrient cycles affect carbon cycling; how variation in biodiversity, atmospheric carbon dioxide, nitrogen inputs, warming, and precipitation influence grassland ecosystems; and how warming alters community and ecosystem processes at the southern boreal-temperate forest ecotone.
 In the area of urban ecology, I am studying the effects of urban and suburban development on biogeochemical cycling.
-In particular we are interested in quantifying household fluxes of elements (C, N, and P) that are important in contributing to urban and regional pollution in the Twin Cities, Minnesota region.
+In particular we are focusing on quantifying sources of nutrient pollutants to subwatersheds of the Mississippi River and how nutrients move from land to stormwater.
 We are also studying the role of human choices in both creating and solving urban environmental problems.
 In all of this work, the influence of plants on soils is an underyling theme.